 For a Diploma of Human Resources Management, which is just above a Certificate IV in standing, the Australian Government claims prospective occupations are “Senior human resources officer, Human resources manager, Human resources consultant, Human Resources Consultant, Human resources adviser/change manager”.
 But, unless you have plenty of relevant experience, good luck trying to compete for these roles against people with HR degrees.

 Here is a list of the education requirements identified in ten job ads under the category ‘Human Resources Manager Australia’.
-These are simply the first ones we found.

 Example education requirements in job ads